ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 Nanoliposomal irinotecan (Onivyde)

-There are generally more side effects when 2 or more drugs are used together.
 Combination treatments are usually best for people who are able to carry out their usual activities of daily living without help.
+This is because there are generally more side effects when 2 or more drugs are used together.

-The choice of which combination to use varies depending on the cancer center and often depends on the oncologist’s experience with the drugs, as well as the different side effects and a patient’s overall health.
+The choice of which combination to use varies depending on which is most appropriate for the patient based on their specific diagnosis, stage of disease, treatment history, genetic makeup, side effects, and overall health.
+Other influencing factors can include the cancer center and the oncologist’s experience with the drugs.
 For pancreatic cancer, chemotherapy may be described by when and how it is given:

 First-line chemotherapy.
-This is generally the first treatment used for people with either locally advanced or metastatic pancreatic cancer (see Stages).
+This is generally the first treatment used for people with either locally advanced or metastatic pancreatic cancer who have not received prior treatment (see Stages).

 Off-label use.
 This refers to a drug being given for a condition not listed on its label.
-This means that it is not being given for the condition(s) that the drug is specifically approved for by the FDA.
+This means that the drug is not being given for the condition(s) that the drug is specifically approved for by the FDA.
 It can also mean that the drug is being given differently than the instructions on the label.
-An example of this is if your doctor wants to use a drug only approved for breast cancer to treat pancreatic cancer.
+An example of this is if a doctor wants to use a drug only approved for breast cancer to treat pancreatic cancer.
 Using a drug off-label is only recommended when there is solid evidence that the drug may work for another disease not included on the label.
-This evidence may include previously published research, promising results from ongoing research, or results from molecular tumor testing that suggest that the drug may work.
+This evidence may include previously published research, promising results from ongoing research, or results from biomarker testing of the tumor that suggest the drug may work.
 However, off-label use of drugs may not be covered by your health insurance provider.
 Exceptions are possible, but it is important that you and/or your health care team talk with your insurance provider before this type of treatment begins.

 Side effects of chemotherapy